jrdegbe/thamesthrive-api/docs/ai/templates/plugin_docs.md

 ```
 Mention it in the documentation.

-Please use the above information to create clear and understandable documentation for the Tracardi plugin.
+Please use the above information to create clear and understandable documentation for the ThamesThrive plugin.

 ### Dot parser